The Role of Translation in the Italian Economy

 Italian Fashion Industry

-In addition to delicious cuisine and stunning tourist attractions, Italy is famous for its fashion industry.
-Milan fashion week is one of the big four (along with Paris, New York, and London) and some of the most famous names in fashion are Italian.
+Milan Fashion Week is one of the big four (along with Paris, New York, and London), and some of the most famous names in fashion are Italian.
+Versace, Prada, Gucci, Dolce & Gabbana, Roberto Cavalli, Giorgio Armani, Moschino, Valentino, Fendi—a list that goes on and on.

 Fashion is a truly international business, with design, manufacturing, and sales/distribution often happening on opposite sides of the globe.
+Online apparel sales have amplified global reach even further.

 The Challenges of Fashion Translation